Integer partition

+The only partition of zero is the empty sum, having no parts.

 The order-dependent composition 1 + 3 is the same partition as 3 + 1, and the two distinct compositions 1 + 2 + 1 and 1 + 1 + 2 represent the same partition as 2 + 1 + 1.

 An individual summand in a partition is called a part.
 The number of partitions of n is given by the partition function p(n).
 So p(4) = 5.
 The notation λ ⊢ n means that λ is a partition of n.

 Partitions can be graphically visualized with Young diagrams or Ferrers diagrams.
 They occur in a number of branches of mathematics and physics, including the study of symmetric polynomials and of the symmetric group and in group representation theory in general.